Code-Institute-Submissions/JessMair-Hand_Me_My_Bag_JanResub/README.md

 - Comments form for registered user to submit
 - Contact us form for all site visitors to complete and submit
 - Crud functionality (Create, Read, Update and Delete) - Applied to the comments model
-- Success messages (Sucessfully register, login, logout, update comment, delete comment or post comment)
+- Success messages (Successfully register, login, logout, update comment, delete comment or post comment)

 # The Structure Plane